 Anxiety- Uncertainty, overwhelming fear, competing demands on our time, or social discomfort.

-There was an awful certainty about what would transpire and I believe a God who can know us completely would be required to feel the emotions of mortality.
+For Jesus there was an awful certainty about what would transpire and I believe a God who can know us completely would be required to feel the all the emotions of mortality.
 I believe he felt fear and anxiety but was fully anchored in his sense of belonging and connection to His Father.
 His resilience was divine.

 Resentment- An emotion we experience when we fail to set boundaries, when boundaries are ignored, or when expectations let us down because they were based on things we can't control, like what others think. what they feel, or how they're going to react.